 The famous Norwegian explorer Roald Amundsen planned his expedition to the North Pole in 1925, which he already attempted previously.
 Unfortunately, the planes they used were forced to land and put the crew on high dangers.
 This time, Amundsen turned to Nobile, who made the N-1 aircraft available for the expedition in spring of 1926.
 Nobile himself was supposed to be its pilot and Amundsen named the plane Norge.
 On April 14, the crew left and managed to fly over the Pole in May.
 They landed in Alaska thinking that their competitor Richard Byrd reached the Pole first .
 However, later on it was found that Byrd’s flight diary which showed that navigational data in his official report was fraudulent.

-After the successful mission, Umberto Nobile started planning another expedition under Italian control.
+After the successful mission, Umberto Nobile started planning another expedition under Italian control and without the participation of Amundsen.
 Meanwhile, the competition increased rapidly and Nobile’s staff was often subjected to intimidation.
 When his new expedition plans were announced, Italo Balbo is said to have commented: “Let him go, for he cannot possibly come back to bother us anymore“.
 The airship Italia was flown by Umberto Nobile himself, who was also the expedition’s leader.
 Unfortunately, the ship ran into a storm after reaching the North Pole and crashed into pack ice on May 25, 1928.
-Ten of the 16 crew members were thrown out of the plane.
+Ten of the 16 crew members were thrown out of the airship, one expedition member was killed and the others were injured severely.
 Nobile himself suffered from several broken bones, others managed to salvage some equipment including s radio transceiver and food.
-A polar air and sea rescue effort was launched, in which Roald Amundsen also participated and disappeared during the mission.
+The lightened airship quickly rose again with the six men remaining on board.
+No trace of them was ever found.

 At yovisto academic video search, you may enjoy the video lecture ‘Scott, Amundsen and Science‘ by science historian Edward Larson.
 He reexamines Roald Amundsen’s and Robert Scott’s so-called Race to the Pole in light of their objectives.
 Larson will retell the story of these expeditions in context and contrast it with the conventional wisdom about them.